harvester/docs/docs/networking/vip.md

     ![](./assets/configure-management-address.png)

 ## Configure VIP
 Users can specify the VIP during installation.
-It can either be configured via DHCP or static method.
+It can either be configured via DHCP or assigned a static one.

 > Note: In PXE boot, Harvester does not support setting the VIP via DHCP.
 It will be addressed in the next release.
 > Issue: https://github.com/harvester/harvester/issues/1410